 Select your location for location specific information:

-The Free State of Bavaria supports you in financing measures for the qualification and employment promotion of unemployed persons and persons threatened by unemployment.
+The Free State of Bavaria supports the financing of qualification and employment promotion measures for the unemployed and those at risk of unemployment.

 This form can be submitted electronically (e.g. via a secure contact form using your user account with login via the electronic ID function or the ELSTER certificate) or handwritten and signed in paper form to the responsible authority.